1,000+ Opportunities

 * IEPs (Individualized Education Program) * School Safety and Security * Report Fraud, Waste, or Abuse * Report a Civil Rights Violation * Student Privacy Complaint Forms * Frequently Asked Questions (FAQs) * What Works Clearinghouse * Site Notices and Privacy Policies ### U.S. Department of Education * About Dept of Education

-Based on current listing details, eligibility includes: The State agency in the 50 States, the District of Columbia the Commonwealth of Puerto Rico and the territories (Guam, American Samoa, U. S. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: The State agency in the 50 States, the District of Columbia the Commonwealth of Puerto Rico and the territories (Guam, American Samoa, U. S. Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program